sb2702/websr/README.md

 This repo provides the [default production weights](https://github.com/sb2702/websr/blob/main/weights/anime4k/cnn-2x-s.json) asociated with the `cnn-2x-s` network directly from Anime4K.

-You can custom train or fine-tune the network and generate your own weights (details to follow).
+You can custom train or fine-tune the network and generate your own weights - see the notebooks in the `custom-training/` folder for details.

 The plan is to add additional neural networks, whether from other open-source projects or building custom networks specifically for WebSR.